tristanlatr/MassWappalyzer/README.md

 # Mass Wappalyzer

-Run [Wappalyzer](https://www.wappalyzer.com/) asynchronously on a list of URLs and generate a Excel file containing all results.
+Run [Wappalyzer](https://github.com/aliasio/wappalyzer) asynchronously on a list of URLs and generate a Excel file containing all results.

 The generated Excel file will have 2 sheets.

-First sheet contains one column per technology seen and one row per analyzed website, additionnaly, a "Urls" and "Last_Url" columns will aways be present.
+First sheet contains one column per technology seen and one row per analyzed website, additionnaly, a `"Urls"` and `"Last_Url"` column will aways be present.

 Second sheet contains one column per analyzed website and one row per seen technology.